approov/shipfast-api-protection/README.md

 ## The Battlefield

-For this demonstration, where no Shippers will be hurt, we will show various stages to defend the ShipFast mobile app and server API, and the attacks used to work around these defences.
+For this demonstration, where no Shippers will be hurt...much, we will show various stages to defend the ShipFast mobile app and server API, and the attacks used to work around these defences.

 ### Stage 1

-In the first stage, we will show how ShipFast secure access to their server by authenticating users and by providing an API key to identify what is talking to the service.
+In the first stage, we will show how ShipFast secure access to their server by authenticating users and by providing an API key to identify _what_ is talking to the service.
 The API key will be present in the app's metadata.

 We will then show how easy it is to extract this from the app statically and use it against the server API.